samersultan/wsus-cleanup/README.md

 # wsus-cleanup

 PowerShell Script for cleaning up WSUS.

 ----

+Powershell script to automate cleaning of WSUS.

+Can either be run as a scheduled task, or one of instance.

-Save on WSUS server and run PowerShell script as administrator
+Save script on WSUS server, right click script and run as administrator.